-- 4. Then install the NexPath TSP as follows.
-Click on Start, then Run, then Browse and select the file setup.exe in the Release6NexpathTapi21 subdirectory of the Release 6 CD-ROM.
-Follow the prompts to install the program on your system. - 5.
-After the NexPath TSP is installed, you need to add it to the recognized service providers.
-Click on Start, then Settings, then Control Panel to bring up the Control Panel file viewer. - 6.
-Locate the Telephony icon in the control panel and click on it, then select File -> Open to bring up the Dialing Properties dialog box.

-7. Click on the Telephony Drivers tab, and the NexPath TSP32 should be visible as below:
+- 4. After the NexPath TSP is installed, you need to add it to the recognized service providers.
+Click on Start, then Settings, then Control Panel to bring up the Control Panel file viewer. - 5.
+Locate the Telephony (or Phone and Modem) icon in the control panel and click on it, then select File-> Open to bring up the Dialing Properties dialog box. - 6.
+Click on the Telephony Drivers (or Advanced) tab, and the NexPath TSP32 should be visible as below: